ynslmz/tv-maze-api-vue/README.md

 ### Adding axios for Rest Calls

 I added axios for api calls.
 It's easy to use and it has interceptor functionality to modify or process the requests and responses.
 I read the API_URL from the environment file.
-I did not ignore it in the gitignore file but it's normally ignored.
+Please make sure you have a valid environment file like the sample

 ```sh
  npm install axios --save-dev